Oluadepe/alx-low_level_programming/README.md

-My first C programing repository
+This repository is about C programing language